eflautt/ga-data-science/lessons/lesson-15/readme.md

 As with correlation between different variables, as this number moves closer to 1 the data is more correlated.

-**Check:** What does the autocorrelation values of Sales and Customers imply about our data.
+> **Check:** What does the autocorrelation values of Sales and Customers imply about our data?

-> Here we are looking for a discussion of the dependence of a certain value, sales, on a previous day's sales.
+> Instructor's Note: Here we are looking for a discussion of the dependence of a certain value, sales, on a previous day's sales.
 There seems be some dependence day to day, but also year to year.

 #### Aggregates of sales over time